ech0-de/departure-monitor/README.md

 # departure-monitor

-This is a very basic departure monitor using html5, bootstrap and angularjs.
+A distributed departure monitor using html5, angularjs and socket.io.
-The project connects to a json formatted gtfs feed and displays them in a simple and responsive web interface.
+The monitor connects to a json formatted gtfs feed and displays departure in a simple and responsive web interface.

 <img align="right" width="200" src="http://ech0.de/img/departure-monitor.png">